 A novel feature of S. aureus pathogenesis has been demonstrated, called the “synergy effect”, whereby strains which are unable to cause disease alone act synergistically with infectious strains, leading to host morbidity.
 This type of cooperation is distinct from the widely described bacterial interactions in biofilms in which the pathogens are all potentially virulent (Giaouris et al. 2015).
 While the presence of attenuated mutants contributing to infection seems counter-intuitive, many bacterial pathogens, including S. aureus, rely on the formation of slow growing small colony variants in order to resist the action of antibiotics in chronic infections (Proctor et al. 2006).
 S. aureus small colony variants carrying mutations in the electron transport system have been shown to complement each other through metabolite exchange, resulting in increased growth and restoration of virulence (Hammer et al. 2014).

 However, the “synergy effect” observed in the current study is not a simple case of metabolic complementation since it is the presence of an attenuated mutant that helps the pathogenic strain.
+These results contradict the model presented in in the Introduction, section 1.6.
+Firstly, the original model used an equal ratio of strains while the “synergy effect” was studied using pre-skewed ratios.
+Secondly, the original model was built around a bacterial population of only virulent bacteria whilst it appears most of the bacterial population does not need to be.
+In this case, there is no stochasticity: the bacteria that clonally expand are the virulent ones (Figure 6.1B).
+Nevertheless, this shows that the whole inoculum is important for disease and that bacterial factors in the form of genetic mutations can determine which strain is the winner.
+The strains in the initial inoculum also determine the level of inflammation produced by the host.
+Therefore, host factors can also influence clonal expansion (Figure 6.1B).

-Rather, it is the level of IL-1β-mediated inflammation caused by the attenuated mutant which determined the success of the pathogenic strain, which further highlights the importance of mounting an adequate innate immune response.
+Indeed, it is the level of IL-1β-mediated inflammation caused by the attenuated mutant which determined the success of the pathogenic strain, which further highlights the importance of mounting an adequate innate immune response.
 Bacteria are known to interfere with and shape their host's immunity (Abreu 2010), yet little focus is given on the role of bacterial mutants and the commensal flora in pathogenesis.

 While the relevance of phePsaeR and sagB mutations in patients infected with S. aureus is unknown, other mutants have been recognised for their importance in disease, notably agr deficient strains (Park et al. 2012).
 It is therefore likely that avirulent strains have a background role in disease by helping virulent clones.
-However, only a limited subset of attenuated mutants have been tested in the present study.
-Thus the extent to which the “synergy effect” is an actual feature of staphylococcal pathogenesis has not been ascertained.
+However, only a limited subset of attenuated mutants has been tested in the present study.
+Thus, the extent to which the “synergy effect” is an actual feature of staphylococcal pathogenesis has not been ascertained.
 Nevertheless, it appeared that a sustained pro-inflammatory response was protective for the host in the context of strain cooperation during infection.
 A previous study has also showed that a Th17-mediated pro-inflammatory response is protective during S. aureus colonisation (Archer et al. 2013).
 The “synergy effect” could therefore be studied further in zebrafish embryos in order to ascertain the impact of pro- and anti-inflammatory cytokines on S. aureus pathogenesis and possibly shift the immune response to the benefit of the host.

 6.3.
-Future directions
+Future work and directions